PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 Both of these files need to remain in the same folder as the Paima Engine executable.

-## Setting Up Your DB
+## Setting Up Your Game Node DB

-Of note, Paima Engine requires for you to deploy a Postgres database which will be used to store all state of your game.
+Paima Engine requires you to deploy a Postgres database which will be used to store all state of your game node.

-Reference the [Deploying A Database](./deploying-a-database.md) documentation to learn how to quickly deploy a postgres DB via docker.
+For those already experienced with setting up a Postgres DB, feel free to skip over the majority of this section.
+One important note however is that each game template also includes a `init.sql` file in the `/db/migrations/init` folder which you should use to initialize the database.

+### Using Docker To Setup A Postgres DB

+For those who prefer an automated solution, simply proceed with the following steps to have a local Postgres database ready-to-use with your game node:

+1. Install docker/docker compose on your computer (https://docs.docker.com/compose/install/)
+2. Go into the root folder of your game code (ie. `generic-game-template`) in your terminal.
+3. Run `npm run database:up`
+4. Docker compose will automatically download and setup Postgres for you, while also using the `init.sql` from your game code to initialize the DB.
+5. Your DB will be up and running, and can be closed via `Ctrl + c` like any CLI application.
+6. Any time you want to bring the DB back online, simply re-run `npm run database:up`.

+### Updating Your init.sql

+One side note, as you begin writing your game logic (or when building a template) you likely will end up changing the DB schema from the base template you started off with.
+When you do this, make sure to update the `init.sql` file to properly initialize your DB schema so that future game nodes either you or others deploy for your game will be able to properly work with your game logic.

 ## Deploying Your Game's L2 Smart Contract